 Taiwan’s Transition from an Authoritarian Political System and State-Led Economy to a Democratic and Middle-Income Society

-Shifting our attention on to political factors, there are two major political issues which are most evident in Taiwan since the 80s.
+Shifting our attention to political factors, two major political issues have been most evident in Taiwan since the 80s.
 These problems include the demand for equity, greater participation, and fairness in Taiwan’s political system.[3]The second issue is the lack of accord concerning national unity.
 Both of these two problems are related.
-In the past years, those individuals who believed that Taiwan should be led as an independent state by officials who are elected from the residents of Taiwan.
-This is because the residents of Taiwan were demanding opportunities for political participation from those who are in power, and who were against rule through the use of an authoritarian system.
+In the past years, those individuals believed that Taiwan should be led as an independent state by elected officials from the residents of Taiwan.
+This is because the residents of Taiwan were demanding opportunities for political participation from those who were in power and who were against rule through the use of an authoritarian system.

-One of the primary reasons as to why people from Taiwan demanded great participation in the political process was because; they were oppressed, their lives were repressed, and the authoritarian system was in one way or another ruthless.
-The competition between the opposition and the government were the central questions of political power.
-Thus whether on associate him or her with the opposition or the state, the main issue was the matter of identity.
-Despite the fact that there have been contending outlooks of national identity, this has been the central character of the political life in Taiwan.
-China still believes that despite the political separation of Taiwan, the State remains to be a part of China regarding independence and territory.
+One of the primary reasons why people from Taiwan demanded great participation in the political process was because they were oppressed, their lives were repressed, and the authoritarian system was, in one way or another, ruthless.
+The competition between the opposition and the government was the central question of political power.
+Thus, whether one associates him or her with the opposition or the state, the main issue is the matter of identity.
+Despite the fact that there have been contending outlooks of national identity, this has been the central character of political life in Taiwan.
+China still believes that despite the political separation of Taiwan, the state remains a part of China in terms of independence and territory.

-According to history, Taiwan has been a portion of China long before anyone laid claims over it.
-Despite the fact that Taiwan was surrendered to Japan after Chins was defeated in the war in 1895, it was later reverted to China in the year 1945 when Japan was overpowered in the second world war.
-Research has proved that the main cause of the current separation between Taiwan and China is as a result of the war amongst the Kuomintang (KMT) and the communist which was triggered in 1940.
+According to history, Taiwan has been a portion of China long before anyone claimed it.
+Despite the fact that Taiwan surrendered to Japan after China was defeated in the war in 1895, it was later reverted to China in the year 1945 when Japan was overpowered in the Second World War.
+Research has proved that the main cause of the current separation between Taiwan and China is as a result of the war between the Kuomintang (KMT) and the Communists, which was triggered in 1940.

-Similarly, most of the Chinese people tend to believe that the attempted intervention from the United States military brought about the Korean War in the year 1950.
-This war was seen as the critical factor, which hindered China from liberating Taiwan and that was the beginning of all the problems between China and Taiwan.
+Similarly, most Chinese people tend to believe that the attempted intervention from the United States military brought about the Korean War in the year 1950.
+This war was seen as the critical factor that hindered China from liberating Taiwan, and that was the beginning of all the problems between China and Taiwan.
 During that era, the corrupt KMT and the authoritarian government had run away to Taiwan, and this was after it was defeated in the communist war.
-Regardless of the situation, the government of China believes strongly that the best way to control, contain and resolve the Taiwan problem is through; negotiation, dialogue, and consultation[4].
-However, China has declared severally that it is willing and ready to fight a war to defend its territorial integrity.
+Regardless of the situation, the government of China believes strongly that the best way to control, contain, and resolve the Taiwan problem is through negotiation, dialogue, and consultation[4].
+However, China has declared several that it is willing and ready to fight a war to defend its territorial integrity.
 This will only happen if Taiwan tries to move towards independence by itself through; self-declaration of autonomy or through intervention by other external bodies (international intervention).
 China does not want war; it desires peace since it wants to unify itself with Taiwan which is their primary desire.

-On the other hand, the United States argues that Taiwan as a State has been able to attain de facto independence.
-Their opinion on this matter is that Taiwan should not push China to the edge, through seeking legal independence.
+On the other hand, the United States argues that Taiwan as a State has attained de facto independence.
+Their opinion on this matter is that Taiwan should not push China to the edge by seeking legal independence.
 This is because if Taiwan pushes for legal independence, that act might trigger a war in the Chinese mainland.
-Correspondingly, since China has grown in power and its opposition of the independence of Taiwan, the United States believes that even if Taiwan gains independence, the international community would not recognize the independence of Taiwan formally.
+Correspondingly, since China has grown in power and is opposed to the independence of Taiwan, the United States believes that even if Taiwan gains independence, the international community will not recognize Taiwan formally.

-In conclusion, the main reason as to why the people of Taiwan are seeking independence is because; they have suffered for quite a long span of time under the oppression and governance of the KMT presidents.
-As a result, the Taiwan citizens no longer trust the government of China.
-The existence of political reforms created a platform for the activists to promote Taiwan’s independence and fan the anti-china sentiments.
+In conclusion, the main reason why the people of Taiwan are seeking independence is because they have suffered for quite a long span of time under the oppression and governance of the KMT presidents.
+As a result, the Taiwanese citizens no longer trust the government of China.
+The existence of political reforms created a platform for activists to promote Taiwan’s independence and fan anti-Chinese sentiments.
 Due to the physical separation that exists between China and Taiwan, the people of Taiwan were able to create a new political identity, and they began identifying Taiwan as an independent State rather than the Republic of China.
-The political pressure in the government of China on matters related to Taiwan’s independence is growing at a tremendous rate.
+The political pressure on the government of China on matters related to Taiwan’s independence is growing tremendously.
 If any wrong move is made by Taiwan, then China shall retaliate, and this will lead to a deadly war between Taiwan and China[5].

-Finally, basing our arguments on the economic factors, Taiwan must realize that its economic performance depends on China.
-Taiwan happens to break away from China; it would suffer from an economic breakdown thus causing the economy of Taiwan to collapse[6].
-For Taiwan to grow more, it must make sure that it maintains the financial ties which exist between it and China.
-This is because the firm financial ties with China create more special opportunities, even more than those presented by other nations.
-Political leaders of Taiwan should consider the option of talks and negotiations with China, so that they may be able to come to a common agreement on how to resolve the issues that exist between Taiwan and China.
+Finally, based on our arguments on economic factors, Taiwan must realize that its economic performance depends on China.
+Taiwan happens to break away from China, it would suffer from an economic breakdown, thus causing the economy of Taiwan to collapse[6].
+For Taiwan to grow more, it must ensure that it maintains the financial ties between it and China.
+This is because the firm financial ties with China create more special opportunities than those presented by other nations.
+Political leaders of Taiwan should consider the option of talks and negotiations with China, so that they may come to a common agreement on how to resolve the issues between Taiwan and China.

 Works Cited